Dayana-N/django-widget-tweaks-article/README.md

 4. Rendering Errors

-- Field-related errors.
-Using this syntax when rendering a field allows us to visually display the error close to the field itself.
+- **Field-related errors**
+ We can render errors specific to individual field by simply adding the below code.

 ```
 {% for error in form.first_name.errors %}